 How to Get There

 Ribera del Duero and Rueda lie just two hours north of Madrid in the Castilla y Léon region, also known as the land of medieval towns and castles.
-Make the town of Valladolid your home base during your honeymoon.
+We suggest making the town of Valladolid your home base during your honeymoon.
 Seen as the gateway to the wine regions, you can get there from Madrid in a little under an hour on the high-speed AVE train.
-Once you arrive, wineries such as the historic Dehesa de los Canonigos in Ribera del Duero can help plan a customized wine tasting itinerary, arranging everything from the tasting times to the transport.
+Once you arrive, wineries such as the historic Dehesa de los Canonigos in Ribera del Duero can help you plan a customized wine tasting itinerary, arranging everything from the tasting times to the transport.

 What to Do

 One good reason to wake up early on your honeymoon?
 To catch the sunrise over Ribera del Duero's vineyards from a hot air balloon.
 While Ribera del Duero has been producing wine for nearly 150 years and is home to 270 wineries, it's still considered one of Spain's newer wine regions.
 If you like your reds full-bodied (think Cabernet Sauvignon), you'll love sampling Ribera del Duero's Tempranillo wines.
 For lunch, take a seat on the terrace at Pago de Carraovejas, a winery overlooking the 10th-century Peñafiel Castle, where you can taste some of the area's best reds.
 The winery was started by the same man behind the infamous Restaurante José María in Segovia, known for the ceremonial serving of roast suckling pig that's so tender it can be sliced open with ceramic plates.
 Expect lunch to be just as lively here, with spruced-up versions of regional favorites like red-wine-stewed chicken and poached egg with peas.